-· 15 sec intervention · 1 15 sec intervention Restate definition of mean behavior Time Out Discuss an alternate action to mean behavior Parent notification Opportunity for apology and/or make it right Restate definition of mean ehavior Loss of one recess or aytime Discussion with principal Parent notification Disportunity for apology ad/or make it right Behavior report Notes: 15 second intervention: "I saw you do That is mean/hurtful behavior.
+Third Time Fourth Time 15 sec intervention Restate definition of mean behavior Time Out Discuss an alternate action to mean behavior Parent notification Opportunity for apology and/or make it right 15 sec intervention Restate definition of mean behavior Loss of one recess or playtime Discussion with principal Parent notification Opportunity for apology and/or make it right Behavior report Notes: 15 second intervention: "I saw you do That is mean/hurtful behavior.
 I would never let someone do that to you.
 We don't do that at Holy Family School.
 That needs to stop.
-Discussion with principal Restate definition of mean behavior Loss of one recess or playtime Parent notification Opportunity for apology and/or make it right Behavior repot L5 sec intervention Discussion with principal Restate definition of mean ehavior Loss of two recesses or aytimes Parent conference Disportunity for apology ad/or make it right Behavior report Restate definition of mean/hurtful behavior: "Mean or hurtful behavior is any mean look, work, or action that hurts a persons' body, feelings, friend ships, or things." · Discussion with principal ou · Restate definition of mean pri One day in-school or ut-of-school suspension at rincipal's discretion Behavior report Please note: The pastor or principal reserves the right at his/her discretion in the best interest of the school to wave and/or deviate from any and all disciplinary rules, practices or procedures.
+15 sec intervention Discussion with principal Restate definition of mean behavior Loss of one recess or playtime Parent notification Opportunity for apology and/or make it right Behavior repot 15 sec intervention Discussion with principal Restate definition of mean behavior Loss of two recesses or playtimes Parent conference Opportunity for apology and/or make it right Behavior report Restate definition of mean/hurtful behavior: "Mean or hurtful be- havior is any mean look, work, or action that hurts a persons' body, feelings, friend ships, or things."
+15 sec intervention Discussion with principal Restate definition of mean behavior Immediate Time Out Discuss/practice an alternate action to mean behavior Loss of three recesses or playtimes Parent conference Opportunity for apology and/or make it right Possible 90 min in-school suspension at principal's discretion Behavior report One day in-school or out-of-school suspension at principal's discretion Behavior report Please note: The pastor or principal reserves the right at his/her discretion in the best interest of the school to wave and/or deviate from any and all disciplinary rules, practices or procedures.
 Revised 6/14/16